The Book Themes We Love Most and How to Write Your Own

 No. Stop.
 That's so cringy.

-As we cover the most common themes you’ll find in books, start to think about ways you’ll incorporate the themes that resonate with you into your story.
+As we cover the most common themes in literature, start to think about ways you can use your favorites in your story.

 This is by no means an extensive list of all possible themes.
 In fact, this is actually a list of theme topics, which are ideas that themes are about.
-Under each common theme, I’ll explain what it means and how you can turn it into a full-fledged theme.
+Under each of these topics, I'll explain what it means and how you can turn it into a full-fledged literary theme.

 For reference, a complete theme is a sentence.
 Remember, your theme is the message you're sending.
 A one- or four-word idea is not a message.